29 June 2018

 Overview of IP Rights in India

-IP matters in India are handled by two different agencies, namely the Office of the Controller General of Patents, Design & Trade Mark (OCGPDTM), also known as Intellectual Property India, and the Copyright Office, both of which are under DIPP of the Ministry of Economic & Industry.
+IP matters in India are handled by two different agencies, namely the Office of the Controller General of Patents, Design & Trade Mark (OCGPDTM), also known as Intellectual Property India, and the Copyright Office, both of which are under DIPP of the Ministry of Commerce & Industry.
 The key information on the main IP rights (Patents, Designs, Trademarks and Copyright) is provided in the table below.

 India grants patents to applicants after fully examining that they are patentable inventions with new, non-obvious and useful features.
 In India, a first-to-file patent system is adopted whereby patents will be granted to the first person who files an application for an invention.

 The guiding legislation surrounding patents in India is the Patents Act (1970), which has been amended several times to conform to international standards, including for example, the extension of patent protection period to 20 years.
 Patent law amendments can be found on the website of OCGPDTM, which is the agency responsible for all matters related to patent registration and administration.

 20 years from the filing date with annual fees required.

 Registration and Fees

 OCGPDTM provides online systems for the search of patents as well as lodging of patent applications.
 An application for a patent should be filed before the concerned patentable inventions receive any public disclosure, though a 12-month grace period for public disclosure may be allowed under certain circumstances.
 The relevant forms and schedule of fees for patent registration can be found here.

 India is a member of the Paris Convention for the Protection of Industrial Property (Paris Convention), which applies to industrial property in the widest sense, including patents, trademarks, industrial designs, utility models, service marks, trade names and geographical indications.